Western, New York: History

 The town was first settled circa 1789.
 The Town of Western was formed in 1797 from the Town of Steuben.
 In 1811, part of Western was used to form the newer Town of Lee.

 Town of Western, today

-There is an active senior citizens group that meets monthly for activities.
-The Western Town Library offers programs for children and adults, and the historical society provides lectures and events for the entire community.
-There are currently two churches in Westernville, the United Methodist Church on Main Street and the First Presbyterian Church on Stokes-Westernville Road.
+There is no active senior citizens group that meets monthly for activities.
+The Western Town Library offers programs for children and adults, and the historical society provides lectures and events for those registered as a part of the Historical Society.
+There is currently one church in Westernville, the First Presbyterian Church on Stokes-Westernville Road.
 North Western has one church, the United Methodist Church, located on Route 46.

-The Town of Western has held the Heritage Days every year for the past 4 years.
-This year they will be held at the end of may versus the end of September.
+The Town of Western did hold the Heritage Days every year with the last in 2012.

 This is the location of Gen. William Floyd's second home, and is also where he is buried.
-Every year, Dr. Russell Marriot, in current residence of this home, helps hold a town ceremony in Gen. William Floyd's honor.
 Veronica Murphy can be contacted if anyone would like historical information on Westernville.